New South Wales, Australia

 Bridge is a game derived from a card game called Whist.
 It involves four people playing in two partnerships against each other to win tricks and gain points.

-Bridge lessons for beginners will be held on Monday nights commencing on 14 August at 7.00 pm or Wednesday afternoons starting on 16 August at 1.00 pm.
+Bridge lessons for beginners are held on Monday nights commencing or Wednesday afternoons, twice a year.
 Lessons are held every week for two hours over a period of six weeks.
-The cost is $60.00 which includes Paul Marston's text book 'Introduction to Bridge'.
+The cost is $60.00 which includes a text book.

 Please contact Dorothy Woodside on 0263 628218 or by email at email@example.com if you would like to register for lessons or would like further information.

-Supervised bridge is for players who have attended lessons for beginners and want to play non-competititve bridge with a teacher who can assist them when needed.
-It is also for intermediate players who want to improve their bridge play.
-The session is held every Wednesday from 1.00 - 3.00 pm and the table fee is $2.00.
+Supervised bridge is for players who have attended lessons and want to play non-competititive bridge with a teacher who can assist them.
+The session is held every Monday from 7.00 - 9.00pm and Wednesday from 1.00 - 3.00 pm.
+The table fee is $2.00.
 Partners are not required.

 For more information please ring Christine Kershaw on 02 6362 3029.